About

 • All patients are required to answer a set of COVID-19 exposure and symptom screening questions, and sanitize their hands upon entering the Health Center.

-• All individuals within the health center are asked to practice social-distancing and remain a distance of six feet from each other when possible.
+• All individuals within the health center are asked to practice social-distancing when possible.

 Testing & Treatment Options

-While we continue to offer COVID-19 testing for those meeting recommended testing criteria, at this time we are not offering antibody or antigen testing.
-We only are able offer PCR testing options at this time.
+We continue to offer COVID-19 testing for patients who meet recommended testing criteria.
+At this time, we only offer PCR testing.
+NUNM does not provide any antibody or antigen testing.
 COVID-19 tests are available to individuals, regardless of insurance coverage, at no cost.
-If insured, we will bill your carrier for services, but you will not be asked to pay a copay for the test or the associated appointment.
+If insured, we will bill your contracted carrier for services.

 NUNM Health Centers is unable to offer monoclonal antibody treatment at this time.
 To find a service location with this treatment option, please use the information on OHA’s website.